 - Dr. Marie Kurz, Section Leader Biogeochemistry Department and Assistant Research Professor Biodiversity, Earth and Environmental Science, Drexel University

 - Dr. Kurz an eco-geochemist, is an aqueous geochemist by training with an interest in the interactions between ecology, geochemistry and hydrology in freshwater systems.
-Her research investigates the biogeochemical and hydrologic processes controlling the sources, transport and transformation of solutes in streams, and the reciprocal interactions between these solute dynamics and stream ecosystem functions, such as nutrient uptake and metabolism.
-Marie started off working in Florida's spring-fed rivers, transitioned to Germany forested waterways, and now has moved onto Pennsylvania and the Delaware River watershed.
+Her research investigates the geochemical, ecological and hydrologic processes controlling the availability, transport and cycling of solutes in streams, and the reciprocal interactions between these solute dynamics and stream ecosystem functions, such as nutrient uptake and metabolism.
+Marie started off working in Florida's spring-fed rivers, transitioned to Germany forested streams, and now has moved on to Pennsylvania and the Delaware River watershed.
 She received a BS from The College of William & Mary in 2007 and a PhD from the University of Florida in 2013.

 - Dr. David Velinsky, Director and Department Head, Biodiversity, Earth and Environmental Science, Drexel University